 Japanese Knotweed Herbicide Treatments

 As with so many things in life, a little knowledge is a dangerous thing.
 Just as owning a camera doesn’t make you a good photographer, getting hold of some glyphosate at your local diy store doesn’t mean you necessarily hold the balance of power in the battle against the knotweed infestation in your back garden.
+Japanese knotweed herbicide treatment is an effective console method, but the activity should be recorded and carried out by a professional.

 In-depth knowledge, backed up with real-life experience and understanding, is what makes the difference in effective Japanese knotweed herbicide treatment and this is exactly what PBA offer.
 Not only are our staff NPTC-certified for herbicide application (PA1 6AW), they are also PCA Invasive Weed qualified technicians who provide the highest levels of technical expertise within the industry.
 Our know-how is second to none, which allows us to deploy treatments effectively and quickly bring a knotweed infestation under control.